rollerworks/search/Resources/doc/metadata.rst

 .. note::

     A class can accept only one metadata definition format.
-    For example, it's not possible to mix YAML metadata definitions with annotated PHP class definitions.
+    For example, it is not possible to mix YAML metadata definitions with annotated PHP class definitions.

 Overwriting